Inexperienced drivers, regardless of their age, are most at risk during their first year of unsupervised driving.

 Relevant Towards Zero Road Safety Action Plan 2018-2022 actions

 |8.1||Develop a revised Graduated Driver Licencing System adopting best practise (where appropriate for the Northern Territory) for consideration by Government.||1-2||DIPL||POLICE||Safer road users|

 |8.2||Strengthen driver training and testing to promote competency in all driving conditions, including interaction with heavy vehicles, motorcyclists, cyclists and pedestrians.||1-2||DIPL||POLICE||Safer road users|

 |8.3||Develop targeted strategies and initiatives to create a positive road safety culture with young Territorians.||1-5||DIPL||MACC||Safer road users|

-For information of how to get your Drivers Licence visit the Northern Territory Government website.
+For information on how to get your driver's licence, visit the Northern Territory Government website.